salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-rich-push-inbox.md

     [self.dataSource setInboxTableView:self.inboxTableView];
 ~~~

-Review the [Journey Builder for Apps iOS SDK Explorer](https://github.com/ExactTarget/JB4A-SDK-iOS/tree/master/JB4A-SDK-Explorer) within the Journey Builder for Apps iOS SDK public GitHub repository.
+Review the <a href="https://github.com/ExactTarget/JB4A-SDK-iOS/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps iOS SDK Explorer</a> within the Journey Builder for Apps iOS SDK public GitHub repository.
 The app provides a full sample of a CloudPage Inbox within the PUDCloudPageInboxViewController.